NoLBERT: A No Lookahead(back) Foundational Language Model: Introduction

 \section{Introduction}

-Text-based methods have become increasingly central to empirical research in social sciences.
-In econometric settings that require time-consistent inference and backtesting, however, temporal biases can arise when language models are trained on corpora spanning long horizons: \textit{lookahead bias} (implicit learning from future information) and \textit{lookback bias} (conflation of meanings across eras), both of which can undermine temporal consistency.
+Text-based methods have become increasingly central to empirical finance (e.g., \citet{EisfeldtSchubert:25}).
+Yet most existing language models may not be suitable for prediction problems: they are trained on corpora spanning centuries, which can introduce two fundamental (information leakage) biases. \textit{Lookahead bias} contaminates backtests when models implicitly learn from future information, while \textit{lookback bias} conflates meanings across eras, generating temporally inconsistent representations.

-We introduce NoLBERT, a timestamped, domain-ready encoder.
-Built on the DeBERTa architecture introduced in \citet{he2020deberta}, NoLBERT is pre-trained exclusively on 1976–1995 data, with validation on 1996.
-This narrow training horizon eliminates both {\it lookback} and {\it lookahead} biases while keeping the model compact (109M parameters), enabling large-scale text analysis on modest academic infrastructure.
-NoLBERT achieves higher performance on GLUE tasks relative to domain models such as FinBERT, while offering temporal constraints essential for empirical research.
+We introduce NoLBERT, a timestamped, domain-ready encoder designed for textual inference.\footnote{See the Hugging Face model card: \href{https://huggingface.co/alikLab/NoLBERT}{https://huggingface.co/alikLab/NoLBERT}} Built on the DeBERTa v3 architecture introduced in \citet{he2020deberta}, NoLBERT is pre-trained exclusively on 1976–1995 data, with validation on 1996.
+This narrow training horizon eliminates both {\it lookback} and {\it lookahead} biases while keeping the model compact (109M parameters).
+NoLBERT achieves higher performance on GLUE tasks relative to domain models such as FinBERT, while offering temporal constraints helpful for empirical research.
+Nonetheless, the use of NoLBERT versus industrial-grade large models should be analyzed on a case-by-case basis (see Appendix \ref{app:small_large_comparison} for a detailed discussion of the suitability of each class of models).

 To illustrate its applicability in economic research, we apply NoLBERT to the study of firm innovation and performance.
 We fine-tune the model on {\it patent texts} to construct firm-level innovation networks, compute centrality measures, and link these to firm profit growth.
 Our econometric analysis shows that increases in innovation centrality are significantly associated with higher medium- and long-run profit growth.
-Together, these results highlight NoLBERT’s potential as a foundational tool for economic research: it combines strong language modeling performance with the temporal discipline necessary for credible econometric inference.
+Together, these results highlight NoLBERT’s potential as a foundational tool for economic research: it combines strong language modeling performance with the temporal discipline helpful for econometric inference.